wandb/docs/docs/guides/app/features/system-metrics.md

 raw_stats["mem_used"]
 ```
 This computes the percentage of GPU memory allocated for the Apple GPU.

+W&B assigns a `gpu.0.memoryAllocated` tag to this metric.

 ### Apple GPU Temperature
 Displays the GPU temperature in Celsius for Apple GPU devices on ARM Macs.